A Guide to the Ranking Order of Police

 • Train at the police academy and become a police officer

-• Work between nine and 20 years in a police department
+• Gain a significant number of years of experience in a police department

 • Consistently improve your skills at each ranking level and rise through the ranks